fairyglade/ly/readme.md

 # sysrc ly_enable="YES"
 ```

-To disable TTY 2, go to `/etc/ttys` and comment out the line starting with `ttyv2`.
+To disable TTY 2, go to `/etc/ttys` and comment out the line starting with `ttyv1` (TTYs start at 0 in FreeBSD).

 ### Updating